CellulaProject/icc.cellula/README.rst

 Documentation
 =============

-Put a brief description of 'icc.rdfservice'.
+Put a brief description of 'icc.cellula'.